 Police employ plenty of high-tech methods to predict and prevent crime, but you need to do your part, too.
-That’s especially important now that the FBI has released data showing an almost 4 percent increase in violent crime–murder, rape, aggravated assault, and robbery–between 2014 and 2015.
+That’s especially important now that the FBI has released data showing an almost 4 percent increase in violent crime—murder, rape, aggravated assault, and robbery—between 2014 and 2015.
 The good news is that violent crime in 2015 was 0.7 percent less than in 2011 and 16.5 percent lower than in 2006.
 Still, such statistics are little consolation if you are a crime victim.
 Try these easy theft-prevention strategies to ensure you stay safe and secure whether you’re in your hometown or visiting another city.
-You should also learn the common reasons a criminal might target you.
+You should also learn the things that make you an easy target for thieves.

 Heed to stranger danger

 Wariness around strangers isn’t just for kids.
 Take the tips provided by the National Crime Prevention Council (NCPC) and modify them for your own use.
 As you may recall, kids confronted by strangers are told to think, “No, Go, Yell, Tell.”
 That stands for “say no,” “run away,” “yell as loud as possible,” and “tell a trusted adult.”
 When you are approached by a stranger, perhaps asking for cash, the best way to handle it is to figuratively say “no” by walking away, said Evelyn Hannon, editor of the travel site journeywoman.com.
 “The moment you reach for your wallet, you are giving a potential thief a clue about where you keep your cash.
 I always pretend I don’t understand and I walk on,” she said.
 “Save your charity for when you are at home and can understand better whether the ‘asker’ is dangerous or not.”
 These are 21 secrets burglars won’t tell you.